-The FARC emerged stronger in the aftermath of the plebiscite.
-Unlike President Santos, FARC’s leader, Rodrigo Logroño “Timochenko”, is more autonomous to pursue any future strategy.
+The FARC have also emerged stronger in the aftermath of the plebiscite.
+Unlike President Santos, FARC’s leader, Rodrigo Logroño, alias “Timochenko,” can exercise more autonomy before choosing to pursue any future strategy.
 Timochenko’s leadership is not based on democratic rapport with his followers.
-Differently from most Colombian politicians that have to convince voters to accept the terms of the peace agreement, FARC’s leadership autocratically decides for the 6.500 guerrilla fighters.
-Also the FARC is negotiating from now on with a Colombian political elite more divided than ever.
-In the past, the FARC had a great difficulty to reach power and engage in peace negotiations due to the cohesiveness of the Colombia political elite.
+Most Colombian politicians are fighting to convince voters to accept the terms of the peace agreement, whereas FARC’s leader autocratically decides for the entireity of the armed force; 6.500 guerrilla fighters.
+In the past, the FARC experienced great difficulty reaching power and engaging in peace negotiations due to the effective cohesiveness of the Colombian political elite.
+Now though, the FARC is negotiating with a political system that is more divided than ever.

-Under a fractured political establishment, the announcement that President Santos was the Nobel Peace laureate of 2016 gave a new impetus to his weakening negotiating position.
-Yet it is unclear how President Santos will satisfy the demands, on the one hand, of a more assured political opposition, and, on the other hand, of a more autonomous FARC.
-The reopening the negotiation must come soon, although the unification of the country around a new peace deal seems to be more distant.
+Under a fractured political establishment, the announcement that President Santos was named the Nobel Peace Laureate of 2016 gave a new impetus to his already weakening negotiating position.
+Yet, it is unclear how President Santos will satisfy the demands on the one hand of a more assured political opposition, and, on the other hand, of a more autonomous FARC.
+The reopening of negotiation talks must come soon, although the unification of the country around a new peace deal seems to be too distant still.

-The complexity to reach a new deal is huge.
-However, this complexity should not overshadow the overall positive context of this historical moment.
-First, the Colombian government has already initiated talks with the second biggest guerilla group, the National Liberation Army (ENL), showing its commitment to a more encompassing peace while pressuring the FARC not to abandon the negotiating table.
-Second, prior to President Santos, eight presidents have tried to negotiate a peace accord with the FARC and the ENL but they never arrived even close to the current stage, which should be interpreted as an unprecedented process.
-Third, the negotiations to obtain peace has been mainly involving countries with within the region – Brazil, Chile, Cuba, Ecuador, and Venezuela – reducing the risk of the possible suspicion of foreign power involvement with interest other than that of guaranteeing peace.
+The complexity of reaching a new deal is huge.
+However, this challenge should not overshadow the overall positive context of this historical moment.
+Firstly, that the Colombian government has already initiated talks with the second biggest guerilla group, the National Liberation Army (ENL), showing its commitment to a more encompassing peace while pressuring the FARC not to abandon the negotiating table.
+Secondly, prior to President Santos, eight presidents have tried to negotiate a peace accord with the FARC and the ENL but they never achieved anywhere close to the state of the current events, which should be interpreted as unprecedented progress.
+Thirdly, the negotiations to obtain peace have mainly involved countries from within the region—Brazil, Chile, Cuba, Ecuador, and Venezuela—reducing the risk of possible suspicion from foreign power involvement with any interest other than that of guaranteeing peace.

-Today’s Colombia is not the same country of the past.
+Today’s Colombia is not the same country from the past.
 Nowadays, Colombia displays a more mature democracy that is well aware of the continuous losses of keeping an armed conflict alive.
 It is clear that Colombia’s long path to peace might be more tortuous than once imagined.
-But while democracy seems to have disrupted this path, it at least has assured that there is no clear loser and winner, which is the cornerstone of any lasting peace.
+But while democracy seems to have disrupted this path, it has at least assured those following the events that there is no clear winner or loser, which is the cornerstone of any lasting peace.